 - Cala de Sa Calobra

-Bear in mind that not all the beaches have restaurant/shop facilities, so always carry with you a bottle of water, some snacks, sunscreen, hat, and sunglasses.
+Bear in mind that not all the beaches have restaurant/shop facilities, so always carry with you a bottle of water, some snacks, sunscreen, a hat, and sunglasses.
 Because of the sea breeze, you might not feel the sun burning, but trust me, it burns.
 And you don’t want to spend the rest of your holiday in Puerto Pollensa hidden from the sun because you got sunburned on the first beach day.

 2 – Stand up paddle and kitesurf in Puerto Pollensa

 Before traveling to Puerto Pollensa I had no idea this part of Mallorca was so sport friendly.
-It turned out it’s the perfect place to learn and practice SUP [stand up paddle] and kite surfing with many schools and shops to rent equipment from beginners to pros.
+It turned out it’s the perfect place to learn and practice SUP [stand-up paddle] and kite surfing with many schools and shops to rent equipment from beginners to pros.
 I love SUP, so I spent hours paddling in the sea, especially during the mornings when the wind is calm, and there were no waves.
 If you want to learn SUP these are the perfect conditions.

 We didn’t try kitesurfing, but we met two girls who did classes and loved it.
 In the afternoon, Can Cap Bou Beach is packed with colored kites, even if you don’t feel like learning it go there to watch it.